 Sanfords’ Challenge and Support Theory: Empowering Growth Through Coaching

-Coaching is a transformative process that helps individuals unlock their full potential and achieve their goals.
+Coaching, applied with skill, can be a transformative process that helps individuals unlock their full potential and achieve their goals.
 In the world of coaching, various theories and models provide frameworks to guide effective coaching interventions.
-One such model is Sanford's Challenge and Support Theory (Sandford, 1962).
+One such model is Sanford's Challenge and Support Theory (Sanford, 1962).
 This theory highlights the importance of balancing challenge and support to foster growth and development in coaching relationships.
-In this article, we explore Sanford's theory, its core principles, and its application in the context of coaching.
+In this article, we explore the practical application of Sanford's theory, its core principles, and its application in the context of coaching.

 Understanding Sanfords’ Challenge and Support Theory: